julien-lafont/protoless/docs/src/main/tut/message.md

 case class Student(id: StudentId, name: String, birthDate: String, courses: NonEmptyList[Course])
 ```

-You can summon encoders and decoders for these models with respectively `deriveEncoder` and `deriveDecoder`:
+You can summon encoders and decoders for these models with `deriveEncoder` and `deriveDecoder`, respectively :

 ```tut:silent
 import io.protoless.generic.semiauto._